-amino acid sequence as a single character string, a vector of single characters, sequence or an AAString object.
-It also supports a single character string that specifies a vector with length equal to sequence length.
-This is what is visualized on the property function.
+amino acid sequence as a single character string, a vector of single characters, or an AAString object.
+It also supports a single character string that specifies the noth to a feet on feetle property a vector with length equal to sequence length.
+This is what is visualized on the function.
 Can be discrete or continuous values.

+nbResidues

-nbResidues numeric value, 30 by default.
+numeric value, 30 by default.
 The number of residues to display on each row of the plot.
 It is not recommended to be over 50 or under 10 for standard sequences.
 Optimal value may vary between sequences of extreme lengths.